anugraheeth/Basic-Algorithms-C/README.md

-Here’s a comprehensive `README.md` file containing explanations and algorithms for all major searching and sorting algorithms in C.
+# All major searching and sorting algorithms in C.

 ---